Divorce for expatriates living in Italy

 Separation and Divorce

 In a majority of cases, divorce in Italy follows a one-year separation period (only 6 months for consensual divorce: “fast track” divorce reform of April 2015).
-The law provides for few cases of immediate divorce (incestuous relationships; total incapacity of the spouse(s); change of sex, life imprisonment etc.) but these seldom occur.
+The law provides for few cases of immediate divorce (marriages involving incestuous relationships; total incapacity of the spouse(s); change of sex, life imprisonment etc.) but these seldom occur.

 Separation and divorce in Italy is based on a no-fault system.
-However successfully blaming one party for the marriage breakdown may still be important in order to establish the right to, and amount of, ancillary relief (maintenance).
+However successfully blaming one party for the marriage breakdown may still be important in order to establish the right to and amount of ancillary relief (maintenance) available.

 The recent Legislative Decree 2014/1323 which came into force on February 6, 2015 provides ‘Assisted Negotiation’ for separation and divorce.
-This is basically divorce through mediation rather than in the courts, although lawyers are present to represent each party.
-The settlement reached through this type of collaboration only needs to be rubber stamped by an officer of the court but no hearing is required.
+This is essentially divorce through mediation rather than the courts, although lawyers are present to represent each party.
+A settlement reached through this type of collaboration need only be rubber-stamped by an officer of the court and no hearing is required.

 Since the 1975 Family Law Reformation Act, community property has become the default legal state unless otherwise agreed to in writing between the spouses (art.
 159 of the Civil Code).

-This (not-so-recent) Reformation Act is aimed at protecting the weaker party: who may be susceptible to the other’s demands such as entering a separation of assets agreement even though unconscionable, unreasonable or unfair.
+This (not-so-recent) Reformation Act is aimed at protecting the weaker party, who may be susceptible to the other’s demands such as entering a separation of assets agreement despite the possibility of this being unconscionable, unreasonable or unfair.

-However, a considerable number of couples are nowadays opting for separation of assets at the moment of marriage.
-This contract, which takes place during the ceremony, is legally binding and cannot be challenged before the Court in case of divorce under any circumstances as long as the marriage itself is valid.
+However, a considerable number of couples now opt for the Separation of Assets at the moment of marriage.
+This contract takes place during the marriage ceremony and is legally binding; thus it cannot be challenged before the Court in case of divorce under any circumstances, so long as the marriage itself is valid.

-As a result in the event of a separation of assets (a contract that we may define nuptial agreement as opposed to pre-nuptial agreement of the Common Law Countries) all estates, legacies and donations belonging to one spouse will not be included in communal property unless otherwise specified by the will or donation contract (179 cc.): which seldom happens.
+This Separation of Assets is a contract that we may define as a nuptial agreement, as opposed to a pre-nuptial agreement referred to in common law countries.
+In the event of a separation of assets all estates, legacies and donations belonging to one spouse will not be included in communal property unless otherwise specified by the will or donation contract (179 cc.): which seldom happens.

-Thus, in the event of a divorce, if one spouse is richer than the other, that spouse may as well be ordered to pay a high amount of spousal maintenance and child support.
-However if the wealthier spouse had instated a nuptial agreement, as above specified, they would be protected from paying as much as they would in Common Law Countries, where equitable distribution is the norm.
+Thus, in the event of a divorce, if one spouse is richer than the other, that spouse may also be ordered to pay a high amount of spousal maintenance and child support.
+However if the wealthier spouse had instated a nuptial agreement, they would be protected from paying as much as they would in Common Law Countries, where equitable distribution is the norm.

 Joint applications for “Consent to separate” can be filed with the Court in the same way as listed above, without the need to list a specific reason for the marriage breakdown.
 Generally speaking, the approval of the separation from the Court will follow within two or three months.

-No minimum standards for dispersal of property are set by law when a joint application is filed, as long as there are no children.
+So long as there are no children, the law does not set any minimum standards for dispersal of property when a joint application is filed.
 The parties can submit any legal arrangement whatsoever.

-Only a few, very recent decisions have allowed parties to change their minds.
-In all other cases the court will issue the consent order as required, and the parties must accept the consequences of what they have freely and knowingly agreed to.
+Only a few and very recent decisions have allowed parties to change their minds.
+In all other cases, the court will issue the consent order as required, and the parties must accept the consequences of what they have freely and knowingly agreed to.